Patchworks, 2c Fulbourne Road Now On Site

 - Wi-Fi and space for socialising

-London Borough of Waltham Forest is undertaking further consultation starting 5 January 2021 which includes updated drawings and documents submitted by Inland Homes.
-Notices were posted around the site on 5 January.
+London Borough of Waltham Forest undertook their statutory consultation process starting 5 January 2021 which included updated drawings and documents submitted by Inland Homes.
+Notices were posted around the site and observations on the application were welcomed.

 Personal data protection